 Trademarked and Copyrighted Articles - customs enforces laws relating to the protection of trademarks and copyrights.
 Articles that infringe a federally registered trademark or copyright or copyright protected by the Berne Convention for the Protection of Literary and Artistic Works are subject to detention and/or seizure.
 Infringing articles may consist of articles that use a protected right without the authorization of the trademark or copyright owner or articles that copy or simulate a protected right.

 Answer: As an added service we are willing to proxy our credit card or Paypal account to make payment on your behalf.
-There will be a 5% service charge with payment to be made in advance.
+There will be an 10% service charge (on top of total checkout price) to be made in advance (via bank deposit only).
 Any extra costs including delivery charges will be billed before sending the item out to the Philippines.
 This service is not applicable to Canada.

 Answer: The UMAC warehouse is located at No. 130 (Old #181) Ipil St. Cor.
 Ipil Ext.
 Marikina Heights, Marikina City.
 Yes, pickup can be arranged with advanced notice and proof of identity.